jimas95/Turtle_Navigation/README.md

 ## launch files

 ### start_slam
-This launch file is executing SLAM algorithm in order to map the enviroment and then save it.
+This launch file is executing SLAM algorithm in order to map the environment and then save it.
 In more detail we are using
-1. from pkg turtlebot3_gazebo the turtlebot3_house.launch enviroment.
+1. from pkg turtlebot3_gazebo the turtlebot3_house.launch environment.
 2. from pkg turtlebot3_teleop the turtlebot3_teleop_key.launch in order to move the robot.
     Use wasdx for moving.
     1. w --> increase forward linear speed